owoloisaac/whydalcproject.github.io/README.md

 # whydalcproject.github.io
+please note:
-This website is note mobile responsive. thank you.
+This website is not mobile responsive. thank you.